TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: compress(data, selectors)

-   Make an iterator that filters elements from *data* returning only those that have a corresponding element in *selectors* that evaluates to ``True``.
+   Make an iterator that filters elements kutoka *data* returning only those that have a corresponding element in *selectors* that evaluates to ``True``.
    Stops when either the *data* or *selectors* iterables has been exhausted.
    Roughly equivalent to::